How are my managers really doing?

 Especially introverts may not be forceful to get on your calendar, which is why it’s important to make sure you don’t miss anyone.
 Otherwise, they can feel slighted or not valued as much as others you did meet with.

-Skip level 1 on 1 meetings are a powerful investment in the health of your organization
+Skip level meetings are a powerful investment in the health of your organization

-When you break it down, a seemingly daunting task can seem much easier.
-While you cannot meet with your skip level team members every week, with a little planning and preparation, you can keep in touch with everyone at least a few times a year.
+When you break it down, a once seemingly daunting task can appear much easier.
+While you can’t meet with your skip level team members every week, with a little planning and preparation, you can keep in touch with everyone at least a few times a year.

 The insights you gain from them will help you improve all your managers, boost retention and loyalty, and increase the overall health of your organization.
 What else can you do that has that much of a positive impact?